ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 <!--
 don't even have to know what installer is used

+work with any versions of tools older than one year

-standards give *you* and your *users* choice; interoperability -->
+standards give *you* and your *users* choice; interoperability

+re-share only involves last 2 share steps
+-->

 ---